 Overall, 37% of our sample met 1-3-6 guidelines for early diagnosis and intervention.
-Among the children for whom screening information was available (n = 68), 100% were screened at birth or during NICU stay.
-69% of children received diagnosis by 3 months of age, and 39% began early intervention by 6 months of age.
-Among children with comorbidities, 21.05% met 1-3-6 guidelines, compared to 47.37% of children without comorbidities.
-Figure 3 shows the age at first diagnosis, intervention, amplification, and implantation for each child in our sample.
+Breaking this down further, among the children for whom screening information was available (n = 67), 100% were screened at birth or during NICU stay.
+In our sample, 70% of children received diagnosis by 3 months of age, and 40% began early intervention by 6 months of age (see Figure 3).

-We first tested the link between 1-3-6 and vocabulary directly in an exploratory analysis.
-An independent samples t-test showed that children who did not meet 1-3-6 guidelines had significantly larger vocabulary delays than children who met 1-3-6 guidelines (t(68.78) = 2.62, p = 0.01; see Figure 4).
-On average, the group that did not meet 1-3-6 guidelines was 3.62 months more delayed with regard to vocabulary (relative to the same 50th percentile benchmark from hearing children in Wordbank described above).
+We first tested the link between 1-3-6 and vocabulary directly.
+An independent samples t-test showed that children who did not meet 1-3-6 guidelines had significantly larger vocabulary delays than children who met 1-3-6 guidelines (t(69.27) = 2.68, p = 0.01; see Figure 4).
+On average, the group that did not meet 1-3-6 guidelines was 3.71 months more delayed with regard to vocabulary (relative to the same 50th percentile benchmark described above).

-To better understand implementation of 1-3-6 guidelines, we next zoomed in on diagnosis and intervention.
-We conducted two linear regressions, one for age at diagnosis and one for age at intervention, considering only the predictors that would have been available or relevant at each of these stages (as detailed below).
+To better understand implementation of 1-3-6 guidelines, we next turned our focus to factors influencing the timing of diagnosis and intervention.
+We conducted two linear regressions, one for predicting age at diagnosis and one for age at intervention.
 Model selection followed the same stepwise AIC-based process as described in the preceding section.

-For age at diagnosis, we included the set of child-specific factors that would be relevant before diagnosis of hearing loss (e.g., we excluded amplification type because a child would not receive a hearing aid or cochlear implant prior to being diagnosed with hearing loss.)
+For age at diagnosis, we included the set of child-specific factors that would be relevant before diagnosis of hearing loss (e.g., we excluded amplification type because children did not receive amplification prior to hearing loss diagnosis.)
 We began with: gender, degree, developmental delay, health issues, prematurity, laterality, language background, and etiology.

-The best fit model was: Age at Diagnosis ~ Health Issues + Language Background + Laterality, with significant main effects of Health Issues and Language Background (see Table S6 & Figure 5.B).
-This model accounted for 16.41% of the variance in age at diagnosis (p = .001).
-Average age at diagnosis was 4.65(7.19) months.
-Relative to English-speaking families, children from Spanish-speaking families were diagnosed 6.47 months later (p = .001).
-Children with health issues were diagnosed 3.70 months later than children without health issues (p = .01).
+The best fitting model was: Age at Diagnosis ~ Health Issues + Language Background + Laterality, with significant main effects of Health Issues and Language Background (see Table S5 & Figure 5.B).
+This model accounted for 16.11% of the variance in age at diagnosis (p = .001).
+Average age at diagnosis was 4.58(7.20) months.
+Relative to English-speaking families, children from Spanish-speaking families were diagnosed 6.51 months later (p = .001).
+Children with health issues were diagnosed 3.57 months later than children without health issues (p = .01).

 We repeated this model selection process for age at intervention.
 In addition to the variables used to fit the intervention model, we included age at diagnosis.
-The best fit model was: Age at Intervention ~ Premature Birth + Degree + Age at Diagnosis + Language Background (R2=0.43 , p < .001; See Table S7 & Figure 5.C), with significant main effects of degree and age at diagnosis.
-Prematurity (ß = 3.78, p = .06) and language background (ß = -1.38, p = .52) were not significant predictors on their own, but their inclusion improved model fit.
-Average age at intervention was 11.12(8.54) months.
+The best fit model was: Age at Intervention ~ Premature Birth + Degree + Age at Diagnosis + Language Background (R2=0.43 , p < .001; See Table S6 & Figure 5.C), with significant main effects of degree and age at diagnosis.
+Prematurity (ß = 3.79, p = .06) and language background (ß = -1.39, p = .52) were not significant predictors on their own, but their inclusion improved model fit.
+Average age at intervention was 11.05(8.55) months.
 More severe hearing loss predicted earlier intervention, such that for every additional 10 dB HL, predicted age at intervention was 1 month earlier (p < .01).
 With regard to age at diagnosis, for every month diagnosis was delayed, intervention was delayed by 2.80 weeks (p < .01).
-Taken together these analyses reveal that beyond aspects of the child’s hearing status, other variables too contribute to delays in both diagnoses and intervention.
+Taken together, these analyses reveal that children’s audiological characteristics, comorbid diagnoses, and language background contribute to delays in both diagnoses and intervention.
 We return to this point in the discussion.

 Discussion